Policy Research Institute Drug Lag: An Analysis of Factors Contributing to the Long-term Lag of Japanese Approved Products

 In the Central Social Insurance Medical Council (Chuikyo) document "Calculation of NHI Drug Prices for New Drugs," 35 items (31%) had a market size forecast (at peak) of 10 billion yen or more, while 70 items (61%) had a market size forecast of less than 10 billion yen.
 The median lag period (9.8 months) for vaccines forecasted to reach 10 billion yen or more and 28.9 months for those forecasted to reach less than 10 billion yen were not available as of November 2023, including vaccines related to novel coronavirus (COVID-19). ( Figure 5 ).
 Thus, long-term lags were observed for items with relatively small projected market size, and the number of items accounted for more than half of the total.

-Fig. 5: Items and lag periods (median) by company category for companies approved in the U.S. and Europe
+Fig. 5: Products and lag periods (median) by company category for companies approved in the U.S. and Europe

-Note: Nine items included in the lag period figure without information are not shown.
+Note: Nine products included in the lag period figure without information are not shown.

-Source: Prepared by the Pharmaceuticals and Industrial Policy Research Institute based on publicly available information from PMDA, FDA, and EMA, and NHI drug price calculation data from the Chuikyo, Ministry of Health, Labour and Welfare.
+Source: Prepared by The Office of Pharmaceutical Industry Researchbased on publicly available information from PMDA, FDA, and EMA, and NHI drug price calculation data from the Chuikyo, Ministry of Health, Labour and Welfare

 3-6. classification by other items